Jump to content

 ARCHITECTURAL PREREQUISITES

-* Active Instance : A functional Standalone WinIDS Sensor is required. * Node Conversion : This process will upgrade a Standalone Sensor instance to a Master Management Server role. -------------------------------------------------------------------------------
+* Active Instance : A functional Standalone WinIDS Sensor is required. * Node Conversion : This process upgrades a Standalone Sensor to a Master Management Server role and initializes the Remote Node environment. -------------------------------------------------------------------------------

 PHASE I: PRE-DEPLOYMENT SPECIFICATIONS